 Path of a Custody and Visitation case in New York Family Court

-Just how quickly your Family Court case moves along is dependent upon a variety of factors, most of which are out of your control.
-However, the purpose of this article is to give a parent, guardian, or other custodian interested in filing for custody or visitation of a child an idea of what to expect throughout the process.
+Just how quickly your child custody case moves along depends on several factors, most of which are out of your control.
+However, the purpose of this article is to give a parent, guardian, or other custodian interested in filing for custody or visitation of a child an idea of what to expect throughout the process, including:

-There is no requirement that you be represented by an attorney to bring your custody and visitation case to Family Court.
+There is no requirement that you be represented by a family law attorney to bring your child custody and visitation case to Family Court in the Binghamton and Ithac area.
 Most judges will recommend that you obtain a lawyer, but there is no requirement.
 There are a variety of blank forms available at the Family Court Clerk’s window.
 They are also available online.
 Regardless of whether you complete the petition, or your attorney drafts it on your behalf, everything gets filed with the Clerk of the Family Court.

 Where settlement is not immediately possible, the judge will inform both parties that they have a right to be represented by an attorney, and if they cannot afford an attorney, they may be assigned an attorney free of charge, assuming they are income eligible.
 If interested in an assigned attorney, the Court will provide the necessary paperwork to the parties.

 Attorney for the Child (AFC) in Child Custody or Visitation Cases

 If an Attorney for Child (AFC) has already been assigned, the judge may look to the AFC for the child’s preferences and to confirm that there are no child protective concerns.
 If an AFC has not already been assigned, one will likely be assigned at that point.
 Depending on the facts of the case, the judge may entertain requests for temporary relief, whether from the parties’ counsel, the AFC, or unrepresented parties.
 It is often important to address concerns such as visitation or where a child will attend school during the Initial Appearance, as it may be weeks or months before you return again.